inkline/inkline.io/content/docs/components/dropdown.md

 ::

 ### Freeform Dropdown
-You're not required to use any dropdown-specific components inside of the `<i-dropdown>` body.
+You're not required to use any dropdown-specific components inside of the `<IDropdown>` body.
 You can add your own HTML markup without any issues.
 You might need additional size styles to control the content width.

 ::ContentTabs
 #preview